cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Optimizes the stack usage -- eliminates `push`/`pop` instruction pairs determined to be unnecessary.
 Several independent optimizations are performed:

-* `push`/`pop` instruction elimination for variables that are not used anywhere else (after being eliminated by other optimizations).
+* `push`/`pop` instruction elimination for variables that are not used anywhere apart from the push/pop instructions.
+  This happens when variables are eliminated by other optimizations.
 The optimization is done globally, in a single pass across the entire program.
-* every remaining variable pushed/popped around a function call is inspected.
-If the block of code between the function call and the end of the function is linear (doesn't contain jumps away from the code block -- function calls aren't considered) and the variable is not read in the code block, it is removed from the stack.
+* `push`/`pop` instructions elimination for variables that are read neither by any instruction between the call instruction and the end of the function, nor by any instruction which is part of the same loop as the call instruction.

 ## Function call optimization

 This optimizer eliminates unnecessary function parameters and local variables (replaces them by the argument or value assigned to them).
-Significantly improves inline functions, but seldom might help with other functions as well.
+Significantly improves inline functions, but seldom might improve other function calls as well.
 The optimizer processes individual functions (inline and out-of-line) one by one and searches for `set` instructions assigning a value to a variable (i.e. `set target value`) and checks these preconditions are met: